 3. Develop students’ ability to identify, analyse and evaluate a range of computer security threats.

-4. Enable students to use appropriate tools, techniques, methods, approaches and strategiesto mitigate the various threats and provide practical, feasible and sustainable solutions.
+4. Enable students to develop and/or use appropriate tools, techniques, methods, approaches and strategies to mitigate the various threats and provide practical, feasible and sustainable solutions.

 5. Equip students with appropriate knowledge and skills necessary to protect the secrecy of confidential data and information.

 6. Develop students’ knowledge, transferable skills and confidence in handling, managing and solving computer security issues leading to further academic progression and future employability in this area.

 Successful completion of level 4 or equivalent

 1. General Security Problems: attacks; computer criminals; computer security; methods of defence.
 LO1,LO2,LO3,LO4,LO5

 2. Program Security: secure programs; viruses and malicious code; controls against program threats.
 LO2,LO3,LO4,LO5

 3. Security in Operating Systems: user authentication; memory and address protection; file protections; control of access to general objects; trusted operating systems.
 LO1,LO2,LO3,LO4,LO5